-Discover Lewis County in Washington State
+Discover Lewis County in Washington state

-Ashford: Your Gateway to Rainier
+Ashford: Your Gateway to Spring Fun

 Mineral: For the Peace-Seekers and Nature-Lovers

+Mineral, known as “The Gem of the Northwest,” originally began as a logging camp and mining town.
+Lodging includes campgrounds, vacation rentals, farm stays, and a historic bed and breakfast.
 Winter is a peacefully quiet season to visit.
 In spring and summer, the small town bustles with visitors camping and fishing.
 Mineral Lake is home to the 10-pound trout.
 Fishing season opens the last Saturday in April and runs through September 30th.

 Pack(wood)ed with Adventure